 Either you are a backpacker, on a full-on holiday, or a family traveller, Ho Chi Minh City can accommodate your need well enough.

-Best is to check out our where to stay in Ho Chi Minh City guide to compared the best ones from another and see what suit you better.
+The best is to check out our where to stay in Ho Chi Minh City guide to compared the best ones from another and see what suit you better.

 WHERE TO GO NEXT

 I hope you find this article about how to get from Phnom Penh to Ho Chi Minh city has been useful for you.
-If you have questions, let us know on the comment section.
+If you have questions, let us know in the comment section.